VenturianTome/VenturianTome/src/5.Characters/Cardboard_Friend.md

 ----

 ## | Biography
-  - Cardboard Friend’s whereabouts are currently unknown, but Jordan has expressed that there is more to know about the backstory of Cardboard Friend and the characters it connects to \[ - *5th Anniversary Live Stream*]
+- Cardboard Friend’s whereabouts are currently unknown, but Jordan has expressed that there is more to know about the backstory of Cardboard Friend and the characters it connects to \[ - *5th Anniversary Livestream*]

 ----

 ## | Other Trivia
+- Cardboard Friend says it isn't real, only in Gregory's head, but says it might be real because it can be seen [5:36 - *Cardboard Friend*]
-- The Governor of North Dakota came by what was Gertrude's house to warn her of a 37 year old man from Michigan wanted in 13 states for dressing up in cardboard boxes and breaking into people's houses \[14:34 - *Cardboard Friend*]
+- The Governor of North Dakota came by what was Gertrude's house to warn her of a 37 year old man from Michigan who is wanted in 13 states for dressing up in cardboard boxes and breaking into people's houses \[14:34 - *Cardboard Friend*]
 - Cardboard Friend wants to "be a family again" "just like old times" \[9:08 / 13:51 - *Haunted By Cardboard Friend*]
 - The story of Cardboard Friend, according to Toast's book, is that there was a family a long time ago, "there was a family, some children, some ghost shows up, kid goes crazy, and disappears" dates aren't recorded and they don't know much about it; Ghost figures that Cardboard Friend creates insanity in its victims and feeds off of it \[10:54 - *Haunted By Cardboard Friend*]